-The OEM RoboClaw uses standard male pin headers with 0.100" (2.54mm) spacing.
+The RoboClaw uses standard male pin headers with 0.100" (2.54mm) spacing.
+The pin headers are ideal for use with standard servo cables and other popular interface connectors.
 The table below list the pins and their respective functions.
 All pins are 5V tolerant and output 3.3V for compatibility with processor such as Raspberry Pi and Arduino.
 R/C pulse input, Analog and TTL can be generated from any microcontroller such as a Arduino or Raspberry Pi.
 The R/C Pulse input pins can also be driven by any standard R/C radio receiver.
 There are several user configurable options available.
 To configure RoboClaw, install Motion Studio and connect it to an available USB port.

-NAME UART TTL ANALOG R/C PULSE FLIP SWITCH E-STOP номе LIMIT V-CLAMP Encoder
+NAME UART TTL ANALOG R/C PULSE FLIP SWITCH E-STOP НОМЕ LIMIT V-CLAMP Encoder

 S1 RX Motor 1 Motor 1

 S2 TX Motor 2 Motor 2

-S3 Χ X X
+S3 X Х Х

-S4 Х Motor 1 Motor 1 X
+S4 X Motor 1 Motor 1 X

-S5 X Motor 2 Motor 2 X
+S5 Х Motor 2 Motor 2 Х

 EN1 Motor 1

 EN2 Motor 2